Common Names

 Case reports

-Visual impairment: Central serous chorioretinopathy, an idiopathic disease, occurred in a healthy female patient after excessive daily intake of DIM for 2 months.
+Visual impairment: Central serous chorioretinopathy, an idiopathic disease, in a healthy female patient after excessive daily intake of DIM for 2 months.
 Symptoms resolved 8 weeks after discontinuing use of DIM (22).

 Rash: With eosinophilia and systemic symptoms following use of DIM (23).